🌴 Peninsula Paradise · Samaná

 Samaná Bay — one of the world's great whale gatherings

 Every year from January to March, thousands of North Atlantic humpback whales migrate to Samaná Bay to breed and calve.
-The Samaná Bay is one of the most important humpback breeding grounds in the world — researchers estimate that over 80% of the North Atlantic humpback population visits Dominican waters each winter.
+Researchers estimate that over 80% of the North Atlantic humpback population visits Dominican waters each winter, and Samaná Bay is one of their key breeding grounds.

 Boat tours run daily from Samaná town (about 45 minutes east of Las Terrenas) throughout the season.
-The whales are remarkable close — breaching, tail-slapping, and surfacing alongside the tour boats.
+The whales are remarkably close — breaching, tail-slapping, and surfacing alongside the tour boats.
 Calves are often visible with their mothers.
-Even people who aren't particularly interested in wildlife find the experience genuinely moving.
+Even people who aren't particularly interested in wildlife find it deeply moving.

 Best months January to March — peak season is February